umass-gis/workshops/content/path-tutorial/index.md

 Follow the tutorial below for a step by step tour of your computer's directories, and for demonstrations on how to:

-* navigate finder
+* navigate Finder
 * create folders
 * save and copy files
 * move and manage multiple files
 * delete files
-* Use Spotlight to search your entire computer
+* use Spotlight to search your entire computer

 ---
-## Basics of "Finder"
+## View Options
 {:toc}

-1. Open the Finder application by clicking any blank area on the Desktop.
+**1.**  Open the Finder application by clicking any blank area on the Desktop.
-2. From the Menu bar, select **Go**
+**2.**  From the Menu bar, select **Go**

 ![1!](media/1.png "1")

-3. From the dropdown menu, select **Computer**
+**3.** From the dropdown menu, select **Computer**

 ![2!](media/2.png "2")

-#### Basic View Options

-4. A new finder window will appear, showing "Macintosh HD", and "Network" icons.
+**4.** A new finder window will appear, showing "Macintosh HD", and "Network" icons.
 Currently, the finder window is set to display items in "icon" view, indicated by the four small highlighted boxes at the top of the finder window.

 ![3!](media/3.png "3")

-5. To toggle to "list" view, **select the symbol with the three small horizontal lines**.
+**5.** To toggle to "list" view, **select the symbol with the three small horizontal lines**.
 Notice that now, columns titled "Date Modified", "Date", and "Kind" have appeared.
 This is an excellent view option if you have many items in a folder and want to organize or view them with a little more detail.
 These view options are also available from the Finder Menu bar, under "View"

 ![4!](media/4.png "4")

-6. To toggle to "column" view, **select the symbol with three vertical lines**.
+**6.** To toggle to "column" view, **select the symbol with three vertical lines**.
 This is an excellent view to use when navigating through Mac OS's nested file structure.
 Once a directory is selected, users may navigate by using their cursor and clicking, or by using their directional arrow keys.

 ![5!](media/5.png "5")

-7. A "gallery" view is also available, which shows a short summary of the file, and displays a large icon.
+**7.** A "gallery" view is also available, which shows a short summary of the file, and displays a large icon.
 To activate "Gallery" view, **select the right-most symbol**, which is a small rectangle with three dots beneath it.
 Afterwards, switch back to Icon view.

 ![6!](media/6.png "6")

-8. At the bottom of the displayed Finder window, the absolute path of the current directory is shown.
+**8.** At the bottom of the displayed Finder window, the absolute path of the current directory is shown.

 ![8!](media/8.png "8")

-9. To toggle this "Path Bar" on or off, **select "View" from the finder menu bar**.
+**9.** To toggle this "Path Bar" on or off, **select "View" from the finder menu bar**.

 ![9!](media/9.png "9")

-10. From the dropdown menu, **select "Hide/Show Path Bar"**.
+**10.** From the dropdown menu, **select "Hide/Show Path Bar"**.
 Please toggle the path bar on for the duration of this tutorial.
 It can be useful to see full file paths while navigating through finder.
 This way, if you are ever in doubt of a file's location, you will have quick access to its parent directories. **Note: Clicking a folder in the file path bar navigates to that directory.**

 ![10!](media/10.png "10")

-### Mac Directories - System and Local Domains
+## Directory Walkthrough - System and Local Domains
 {:toc}

-##### Macintosh HD (Hard Drive) "/"
+#### Macintosh HD (Hard Drive) "/"
+{: .no_toc }

-12. **Double-click "Macintosh HD"**.
+**12.** **Double-click "Macintosh HD"**.

 ![11!](media/11.png "11")

-13. This is the "root" (or base) directory, symbolized by "/" in all absolute file paths.
+**13.** This is the "root" (or base) directory, symbolized by "/" in all absolute file paths.
 All files contained on your computer are held in this location.
 They are in one of four locations, "Applications", "Library", "System", or "Users"

 ![12!](media/12.png "12")

-##### Library
+#### Library
+{: .no_toc }

-14. **Double-click the Library folder**, but do not make any changes to this folder.
+**14.** **Double-click the Library folder**, but do not make any changes to this folder.

 ![13!](media/13.png "13")

-15. **IMPORTANT NOTE** Unless you are advnised by an Apple representative, or someone with an extremely high level of technical knowledge, **never add, delete, manipulate or change in any way, any files in this location**.
+**15.** **IMPORTANT NOTE** Unless you are advnised by an Apple representative, or someone with an extremely high level of technical knowledge, **never add, delete, manipulate or change in any way, any files in this location**.
 The files contained in the Library directory are used for basic processing tasks, and changing anything in this folder (including adding folders), could disrupt your computer, or stop it from working entirely.

 ![14!](media/14.png "14")

-16. In the upper left corner of the finder window, **select the left arrow to navigate "backwards"**, to the directory we were last in, called "Macintosh HD".
+**16.** In the upper left corner of the finder window, **select the left arrow to navigate "backwards"**, to the directory we were last in, called "Macintosh HD".
 The right-facing arrow will navigate "forward" to the next "child" or subdirectory we had selected.

 ![15!](media/15.png "15")

-##### Applications
+#### Applications
+{: .no_toc }

-17. From "Macintosh HD" **Double-click the "Applications" folder**.
+**17.** From "Macintosh HD" **Double-click the "Applications" folder**.

 ![16!](media/16.png "16")